click

 Mounted in a hand turned 10 inch by two inch leadwood bowl.

-The deadwood is extremely heavy and dense but is beautifully polished.
+The leadwood is extremely heavy and dense but is beautifully polished.

 The part was made in the 1930;s